 - Ministry of Transport (including the Civil Aviation Authority)

 - Ministry of Labour and Social Affairs

 - Ministry of Regional Development

 - Ministry of the Interior

 - Ministry of Foreign Affairs

-- Ministry of Industry and Trade
+- · Ministry of Industry and Trade

 - Ministry of the Environment

 - Czech Mining Authority

 - Czech Statistical Office

 - Czech Office for Surveying, Mapping and Cadastre

 - Energy Regulatory Office

 - Administration of State Material Reserves

 - State Office for Nuclear Safety

 - Office of the Government of the Czech Republic

 - Other central state administration bodies and other providers of specific-purpose funding pursuant to section 4 of the Support of Research and Development Act.

-3.2.5 | The ZETA programme for applied research 2017-2025 (TJ)
+3.2.3 ZETA (TJ)

+The full name of the programme is ZETA Programme of applied research 2017 - 2025.
 The goals of the programme are to involve students and young researchers in research and development aimed at real-world applications, stimulate their interest in projects with concrete and practical outcomes, and promote such projects in academia while strengthening their links to business.